Chesterfield Borough Council operates an in-house Home Improvement Service (HIS) within Housing Services.

 If you are a Council tenant and require adaptations, take a look at our adaptations page.

-The Agency now operates a HandyVan scheme.
-This Scheme is set up to carry out practical support services for older and disabled people in their home, including accident prevention measures and minor repairs.
+The Service now operates a HandyVan scheme.
+This scheme is set up to carry out practical support services for older and disabled people in their home, including accident prevention measures and minor repairs.

 More information on the Handyvan Scheme.

 The HIS working with the Energy Advice Service also provides services aimed at improving the energy efficiency of all homes to reduce heating bills and work toward eradicating fuel poverty.
 Our staff can carry out free energy surveys and recommend improvements that could improve the warmth of your home and save money on heating costs.

 Help maybe available for home owners and private tenants for:

 - Cavity wall insultation

 The council is also exploring opportunities for carrying out external solid wall insultation in hard to treat homes

 The Green Deal and Energy Company Obligations (from Jan 28th 2013)

 The Green Deal will provide householders with the upfront capital to carry out home energy efficiency improvements and repay through their energy bill.
 The charge will be attached to the electricity meter and will remain with the property when there are new occupants.
 The 'Golden Rule' will make sure that any charge attached must be less than the expected savings from the energy saving improvements.